But the winner will be announced once the claims of irregularity have all been reviewed.

 The Presidential elections occur in the context of years of political instability in the country, corruption scandals and divide over the Fujimorismo, the movement supporting Alberto Fujimori.

-Pablo Kuczynski, the President who was defeated against Keiko Fujimori in the 2016 elections, quit over corruption allegations in 2018.
-In November, the Vice President Martín Vizcarra was removed from power in November 2020 for corruption charges.
+Pablo Kuczynski, the President who defeated Keiko Fujimori in the 2016 elections, quit over corruption allegations in 2018.
+In November 2020, the Vice President Martín Vizcarra was removed from power for corruption charges.
 Then, the President of Congress resigned after 5 days as he was considered an illegitimate President.
 Francisco Sagasti was nominated President by Congressmen and formed a transition government until July 28, 2021.